Infinit3i/Detection-Wizard/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Whether you have suggestions for new sources, improvements in parsing logic, or additional features, please feel free to open an issue or submit a pull request. 💡

-## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-**Detection-Wizard** is designed to simplify rule management and enhance threat detection capabilities.
-Enjoy using the tool, and happy hunting! 🎯👀